Why Choose the University of Missouri-Kansas City School of Pharmacy?

 UMKC School of Pharmacy students participate in a variety of student organizations and professional activities.
 Students have numerous options at UMKC to enhance their professional development, network with leaders in their field of interest and give back to the community through student groups at the school.
-The groups include the student chapters of the American Pharmacists Association, the Rho Chi Honor Society, Phi Lambda Sigma, Kappa Epsilon, Kappa Psi, the National Community Pharmacists Association, the Academy of Managed Care Pharmacy, the Student Society of Health System Pharmacy, Public Health Organization and the Student College of Clinical Pharmacy.
+The groups include the student chapters of the American Pharmacists Association, Rho Chi, Phi Lambda Sigma, Kappa Epsilon, Kappa Psi, National Community Pharmacists Association, Academy of Managed Care Pharmacy, the Student Society of Health System Pharmacy, Public Health Organization, Student College of Clinical Pharmacy and Student National Pharmacy Association.
 Our students also have the chance to travel internationally.
 Many students have participated in mission trips to several central and south American countries.
-Our students care for the underserved through their volunteer efforts at programs such as the annual Wellness Fair, the Jackson County Free Health Clinic, and MedZou.
+Our students care for the underserved through their volunteer efforts at programs.
 Their commitment to projects such as Operation Diabetes, Project Outreach (drug and alcohol abuse program for fourth graders), ROOt for Health, Operation Immunization, Heartburn Awareness and Asthma Coalition reflects their desire to improve the health of Missourians.

 Our Awarding Winning Student Body